eeroolli/research-tools/IMPLEMENTATION_PLAN.md

 3. **Migration Strategy**: Big bang vs incremental?
 4. **Priority Order**: Academic APIs first vs unified system first?
 5. **Performance Optimization**: When to implement local DB integration (Phase 6)?

+## Paper Scanning Workflow - Open Questions

+1. **First Page Processing**:
+   - Should we process the entire first page or focus on specific areas?
+   - What's the preferred identification priority (DOI → Title+Authors → Abstract)?

+2. **Filename Convention**:
+   - What naming pattern for renamed PDFs? (`Author_Year_Title.pdf`, `Title_Author_Year.pdf`, etc.)
+   - How to handle special characters in titles/authors?

+3. **Storage Location**:
+   - Is `g:/publications` accessible from WSL?
+   - Should we use relative paths from config or absolute paths?

+4. **Error Handling**:
+   - What to do if paper cannot be identified from first page?
+   - How to handle multiple matches from database search?

+5. **Zotero Integration**:
+   - Should linked files be added immediately or queued for batch processing?
+   - How to handle duplicate detection in Zotero?

 ---